dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-09-21-particles-in-boxes.md

-Note that the unknown constant \\( A \\) can not be determined by the normalization condition: recall that according to the Rules of quantum mechanics, normalization only applies to bound states.
+Note that the unknown constant \\( A \\) can not be determined by the normalization condition: recall that according to the Rules of QM, normalization only applies to bound states.

 **Q12**. *Show that the wavefunction \\( \psi = A e^{i k x} + B e^{-i k x} \\)
 is also a solution to the free electron Schrodinger equation.
 Is this a